BradLarson/GPUImage/README.md

   - *greenControlPoints*:
   - *blueControlPoints*: The tone curve takes in a series of control points that define the spline curve for each color component.
 These are stored as NSValue-wrapped CGPoints in an NSArray, with normalized X and Y coordinates from 0 - 1.
 The defaults are (0,0), (0.5,0.5), (1,1).

+- **GPUImageHighlightShadowFilter**: Adjusts the shadows and highlights of an image
+  - *shadows*: Increase to lighten shadows, from 0.0 to 1.0, with 0.0 as the default.
+  - *highlights*: Decrease to darken highlights, from 0.0 to 1.0, with 1.0 as the default.

 - **GPUImageColorInvertFilter**: Inverts the colors of an image

 - **GPUImageGrayscaleFilter**: Converts an image to grayscale (a slightly faster implementation of the saturation filter, without the ability to vary the color contribution)